-David Foot Safaris has teamed up with Uncharted Africa co., to create a fantastic three-night horse-riding safari out of Camp Kalahari.
+David Foot Safaris has teamed up with Uncharted Africa co., to create a fantastic fivenight horse-riding safari, combining three nights at Camp Kalahari with two nights fly camping out on the Makgadikgadi Saltpans.
 Now you can explore this wild, unspoilt area in the same way many of the earliest explorers, hunters and missionaries did - on horseback!